Contact-Ground-Software/contactground-public/docs/features/NOTIFICATIONS.md

 ### 1.3 Replying to an organization message
 1. Organization message notifications (✉️) include a **Reply** button.
 2. Click **Reply** to open the compose page where you can type and send a reply.
 3. Your reply is recorded immediately.
-The original sender and original recipients are notified within the next notification cycle.
+The original sender and original recipients are notified through the organization messaging dispatch queue; you are not notified of your own reply.

+SMS organization-message replies are not monitored.
+Use the app, web thread, or email reply when you need your response added to the thread.
 4. This lets members who opt out of email still participate in message threads.

 ## 2. How Notifications are Delivered